-Kay Cola Claims She Heard Chris Brown Attacking Karrueche Tran
+Kay Cola Claims She Heard Chris Brown Abusing Karrueche Tran

 She also alleged that Chris had once punched her in the stomach and pushed her down the stairs years ago while they were still together.

 The fearful star said that she didn’t want her family at risk either.
-The restraining order instructs that the Grammy award winning artist is to stay 100 yards away from Karrueche, her mother and her brother.
-He is also to refrain from contacting her in any shape or form and he is to surrender all his firearms.
+The restraining order instructs that the Grammy award-winning artist is to stay 100 yards away from Karrueche, her mother, and her brother.
+He is also to refrain from contacting her in any shape or form and is to surrender all his firearms.

-It had been about eight years since he had assaulted his other ex girlfriend Rihanna.
-In 2009 the incident, which was well documented, had happened after Chris beat up Rihanna leaving her with terrible facial injuries.
-He according to a police statement that was filed punched her repeatedly and smashed her head through the window then constricted her breathing and bit her and her fingers.
+It had been about eight years since he had assaulted his other ex-girlfriend, Rihanna.
+In 2009 the incident, which was well documented, happened after Chris beat up Rihanna, leaving her with terrible facial injuries.
+According to a police statement that was filed, he punched her repeatedly and smashed her head through the window then constricted her breathing and bit her and her fingers.
 He apparently also threatened to kill her.
 Rihanna at the time said that Chris had no soul in his eyes and was clearly blacked out when he had attacked her.

 Chris was then arrested and was sentenced to five years probation.